UK shares fall as consumer staples stocks, brokerage actions weigh | Business

 UK shares fall as consumer staples stocks, brokerage actions weigh

-UK shares fell on Tuesday, weighed down by concerns about a slowdown in global economic growth and a series of negative brokerage actions, while electrical engineering firm Spectris climbed after announcing unit sale and share buyback.
-The blue-chip FTSE 100 edged 0.1% lower, with spirits maker Diageo, Dove soap maker Unilever and personal goods maker Reckitt Benckiser Group down between 1.2% and 3%.
+UK shares closed lower on Tuesday, weighed by concerns about a slowdown in global economic growth and a series of negative brokerage actions, while electrical engineering firm Spectris climbed after announcing a unit sale and share buyback.
+The blue-chip FTSE 100 edged down 0.2%, with spirits maker Diageo, Dove soap maker Unilever and personal goods maker Reckitt Benckiser Group all falling between 2.1% and 1.5%.

+UK shares closed lower on Tuesday, weighed by concerns about a slowdown in global economic growth and a series of negative brokerage actions, while electrical engineering firm Spectris climbed after announcing a unit sale and share buyback.

-The domestically focused midcap FTSE 250 index declined 0.4%.
-SSP Group fell 4.7% to hit the bottom of the index after Deutsche Bank downgraded the Upper Crust owner's stock to "hold" from "buy".
-The World Bank on Monday lowered its global growth forecast for 2022 to 3.2% from 4.1%, due to the impacts from Russia's invasion of Ukraine.
+The domestically focused midcap FTSE 250 index declined 0.8%.
+SSP Group fell 6.3% and was among the biggest decliners on the index after Deutsche Bank downgraded the Upper Crust owner's stock to "hold" from "buy".
+The World Bank on Monday lowered its global growth forecast for 2022 to 3.2% from 4.1%, due to the wider impact of Russia's invasion of Ukraine.
 The International Monetary Fund is expected to cut its outlook later in the day.

-ITV fell 2.8% after Berenberg downgraded the broadcaster's stock to "sell" from "hold".
-ASOS dipped 2.3% after Jefferies cut its price target on the online fashion retailer's stock, while low-cost carrier Wizz Air dropped 3.3% after Barclays lowered its price target.
+ITV fell 3.6% after Berenberg downgraded the broadcaster's stock to "sell" from "hold".
+ASOS dipped 1.2% after Jefferies cut its price target on the online fashion retailer, while low-cost carrier Wizz Air dropped 5.4% after Barclays lowered its price target.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)